terra-ops/terra-cli/docs/workflow.md

 This command does a few things:

 1. Clones the app repo into the chosen path.
 Defaults to `~/Apps/$APP/$ENVIRONMENT`.
 2. Loads up a `.terra.yml` file if there is one.
+If there are "build" hooks, it runs those.
+You cannot use an $alias because the site hasn't been built yet, but you can run things like `drush make` or `composer install`
 3. Generates a `docker-compose.yml` file based on information from terra and the apps '.terra.yml' file, for example:
   - uses `document_root` from .terra.yml to construct the path to the web
   - uses 'docker_compose' to specifiy additions or modifications to the generated docker-compose file.